Medical school is intense, and it prepares you for a variety of careers.

 Oncologists are most concerned with the chemotherapy treatment while they give expert advice to surgeons and radiologists who take care of the surgical and radiological treatment respectively.

 Psychiatry is an internal medicine specialty that is concerned with the prevention, diagnosis, and management of mental illnesses and disorders.
-This includes various personality disorders, maladaptations related to mood, cognition, behavior, and perception.
+This includes various personality disorders, and maladaptations related to mood, cognition, behavior, and perception.

 Common illnesses managed by Psychiatrists include;